 You can use this menu item to save your institute data to be displayed in the headers of your printouts for your patient data or measurement results, under "Printing options".
 Under "Autostart threshold" you can set the autostart threshold.
-Under "Language" you can select your desired language.
+Under "Language" you can select your desired language (as of 2019: English, French, German) and via "GDT Settings" you configure the GDT interface.